hxwang/Careercup150/file/recursion-and-dp.md

 - 9.8 Given an infinite number of quarters (25 cents), dimes (10 cents), nickels (5 cents) and pennies (1 cent), write code to calculat ethe number of ways to represent n cents.
   - Comment: distinguish how this is different from Fibonacci array
   - [[Solution]](../code/9.8.java)

+- 9.9 Write an algorithm to print all ways of arranging eight queens on an 8*8 chess board so that none of them share the same row, column or diagnal.
+In this case, "diagonal" means all diagonals, not just the two that bisect the board.